 Your domain's renewal date

-Fifteen days before we collect your renewal payment, we'll send an email to the address in your domain's contact information about upcoming domain renewals.
+Fifteen days before we collect your renewal payment, we'll send an email to the Owner and Admin domain contacts about upcoming domain renewals.
 This gives you a chance to update your credit card information or disable the renewal.
 To proceed with the renewal, if the card on file is correct, no further action is necessary.

 Note: If you disable auto-renew, you'll still get a renewal reminder email as a courtesy.
 To confirm that your domain won't actually renew, review the Auto-Renew option in the domain's settings.

 - Click here to log into your account dashboard.

 - In the Domains tab, find the domain.

 - The upcoming renewal date will display in the Status column.